-To begin with, HMRC are targeting all VAT registered businesses who turn over more than £85,000 per year.
+To begin with, HMRC is targeting all VAT registered businesses that turn over more than £85,000 per year.
 HMRC are expecting businesses with an accounting period beginning after 1 April 2019 to submit their VAT returns online – but more than this, to keep their records on an MTD-approved accounting system.

-For many VAT registered businesses (as one of our clients, a 92-year-old farmer), this is a huge step away from their comfort zone.
-HMRC have built-in exemptions where MTD is totally unfeasible, but in the main, businesses are having to comply.
+This is a huge step away from their comfort zone for many VAT registered businesses (as one of our clients, a 92-year-old farmer).
+HMRC have built-in exemptions where MTD is totally unfeasible, but in the main, businesses have to comply.

 What does this mean for businesses?

-It initially means that accounting systems are having to be improved and digitised.
+It initially means that accounting systems have to be improved and digitised.
 In the main, our clients were already compliant with Making Tax Digital anyway – so this was no big shock.
-However, as time goes on, we expect HMRC to want more information than just the boxes on the current VAT return, or simply more frequently.
+However, as time goes on, we expect HMRC to want more information than just the boxes on the current VAT return or simply more frequently.

 This will mean that the Artificial Intelligence (AI) systems at HMRC will be able to do more investigative work than humans would be able to – and it will be able to spot trends (and therefore businesses who are not in line with those trends) easier.
 This means for VAT registered businesses, enquiries are more likely, and the chance of a human being at the end of such enquiries is lower.

-Generally, MTD simply means that more work is being passed to the business from HMRC.
+Generally, Making Tax Digital simply means that more work is being passed to the business from HMRC.
 In days gone by, if HMRC saw a discrepancy with a VAT return, they’d get in touch, visit the business and assist it in rectifying any issues.
 With MTD, a higher quality of work is a prerequisite before returns are made to HMRC, meaning any enquiries they make are more likely to be based on issues with the figures submitted, not the work that’s being done in the first place to create those figures.
-HMRC are moving from a carrot-based system to a stick one – which is where an MTD accountant like us can help.
+HMRC is moving from a carrot-based system to a stick one – which is where an MTD accountant like us can help.

 What do we recommend?